aldesantis/adaptor/README.md

   register Pdf, Word
 end

-# You can use #load_adaptor! if you want to raise an Adaptor::NoAdaptorError
+# You can use #load_adaptor! if you want to raise an
-# when no adaptors are found.
+# Adaptor::NoAdaptorError when no adaptor is found.
 thumbnail = DocumentProcessor.load_adaptor(object).build_thumbnail
 ```